 Core Definitions: Who Owns and Funds the Account?

-The most fundamental distinction lies in ownership and funding.
+The biggest difference?
+Ownership and funding.
 An HSA is an employee-owned savings account.
-The employee (and potentially their employer) contributes pre-tax dollars into an account held in the employee's name.
-The funds belong to the employee, are fully portable, and can be invested for growth.
-In contrast, an HRA is an employer-owned and funded arrangement.
-It is not an actual bank account for the employee.
-Instead, the employer sets aside a defined amount of money to reimburse employees for qualified medical expenses.
-Employees do not own the HRA funds; they are reimbursed from the employer's pool of money according to the plan's rules.
+You (and maybe your employer) put pre-tax dollars into an account in your name.
+That money is yours—portable, investable, yours.
+An HRA is an employer-owned and funded arrangement.
+It's not a bank account.
+The employer sets aside money to reimburse you for qualified medical expenses.
+You don't own the funds; you get reimbursed from the employer's pool.

 Key Differences at a Glance